New this year, due to popular demand, SIX FULL WEEKS OF CAMP OFFERED!

-WRC can provide transportation to and from the Charlottesville Airport, train station, or bus station.
-We also provide transportation to and from the boathouse for each practice.
+Wahoo Rowing Camp can provide transportation to and from the Charlottesville Airport, train station, or bus station.
+We provide all transportation during camp to and from the boathouse for each practice.

 $1090.
 A non-refundable $250 deposit is due with the application in order to reserve a space.